onRuntime/SkyBerry/README.md

 </div>

 # BerryGames - SkyBerry
-SkyBerry is the Core plugin for Spigot servers.
+CloudBerry is the Spigot Server Core plugin from BerryGames.

 ## Support
 <a href="https://www.patreon.com/onruntime">